QitOS gives you a stableDocumentation Index

 |---|---|

-| ReAct | Text protocol with one action per step |
+| ReAct | A reasoning-acting loop where the model alternates between thinking and taking one action per step |

-| PlanAct | Explicit plan first, then step-by-step execution |
+| PlanAct | Generate an explicit plan first, then execute it step by step |

 Benchmark adapters